 Fishing and flyfishing provide unique opportunities to connect with marine ecosystems and appreciate the diversity of species that inhabit them.
 However, anglers must fish responsibly to avoid placing unnecessary pressure on fish populations and sensitive habitats.

 Following local regulations, size limits, seasonal closures, and catch restrictions helps maintain healthy fish stocks for future generations.
-Sustainable fishing practices support conservation efforts while maintaining the recreational and economic benefits of fishing.
+In addition, sustainable fishing practices support conservation efforts while maintaining the recreational and economic benefits of fishing.

 When regulations allow catch-and-release fishing, proper handling techniques become essential.
 Anglers should land fish quickly, handle them with wet hands whenever possible, and return them to the water promptly to improve their chances of survival.

-Excessive handling, keeping fish out of the water for photographs, or using inappropriate equipment can cause unnecessary stress and injury.
-Responsible anglers prioritize fish welfare and minimize disturbance to surrounding wildlife.
+Furthermore, excessive handling, keeping fish out of the water for photographs, or using inappropriate equipment can cause unnecessary stress and injury.
+Therefore, responsible anglers prioritize fish welfare and minimize disturbance to surrounding wildlife.

-Fishing activities can affect more than just fish populations.
+Fishing activities can affect more than fish populations alone.
 Anchors, discarded fishing line, hooks, and other gear can damage coral reefs, seagrass beds, and other important marine habitats.

 Reduced fish populations lower biodiversity and weaken marine ecosystems.
 When overfishing removes key species, those species can become rare, making the area less appealing to future travellers and reducing income opportunities for local communities that rely on ecotourism.